bookofproofs/bookofproofs.github.io/_sources/history/17th-century/mei-juecheng.md

 7. Created an algorithm for approximating pi which was more accurate than any prior algorithm.
 8. Improved the accuracy of Chinese calendars by developing a new formula for calculating the time and period of new moons.

-Born 19 May1681, Xuangcheng, now Xuanzhou City, Anhui province, China.
+Born 19 May 1681, Xuangcheng, now Xuanzhou City, Anhui province, China.
 Died 20 November 1763, China.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Mei_Juecheng/)